tristantyson/tech.tristantyson.com/_posts/2022-05-18-OneDrive-Horizon.md

 # Install OneDrive

-You can download the latest version of stand alone OneDrive sync client from the [OneDrive release notes](https://support.microsoft.com/en-gb/office/onedrive-release-notes-845dcf18-f921-435e-bf28-4e24b95e5fc0) website.
+You can download the latest version of the stand alone OneDrive sync client from the [OneDrive release notes](https://support.microsoft.com/en-gb/office/onedrive-release-notes-845dcf18-f921-435e-bf28-4e24b95e5fc0) website.

 Do not install OneDrive as part of the general Office 365 installation.
 Make sure its excluded in your O365 configuration XML file.
 {: .notice--danger}